Login

 Duration of contractual rights of first refusal

 The contracting parties decide on the duration of the right of first refusal.
 By law, the right of first refusal applies for a maximum of 25 years from the conclusion of the contract (Art.
-216a, Swiss Code of Obligations).
+216a of the Code of Obligations).

-Unless otherwise agreed, the right of first refusal is passed on to the holder’s heirs.
+Unless otherwise agreed, rights of first refusal are passed on to the holder’s heirs.
 The heirs are not allowed to assign or sell the right of first refusal to third parties without the property owner’s consent.

 Duration of a statutory right of first refusal